CBD-Group/CBP/CBPs/cbp-ic-graph.md

 ## Abstract

-Relation Graph is a graph data deployed on IC that supports SPARQL for data storage and query.
+IC Graph is a graph data deployed on IC that supports SPARQL for data storage and query.

 ## Motivation